mdn/content/files/en-us/web/javascript/reference/global_objects/array/copywithin/index.md

     - Negative index counts back from the end of the array — if `-array.length <= end < 0`, `end + array.length` is used.
     - If `end < -array.length`, `0` is used.
     - If `end >= array.length` or `end` is omitted, `array.length` is used, causing all elements until the end to be copied.
-    - If `end` implies a position before or at the position that `start` implies, nothing is extracted.
+    - If `end` implies a position before or at the position that `start` implies, nothing is copied.

 ### Return value